Everyone in the Street

 - Creating inter-cultural space

 Much of Streets Alive's work has been in very diverse urban communities.
-With high participation rates of up to 90%, street parties can achieve high inclusion of minority ethnic households.
+With high participation rates of up to 90%, neighbours street meets achieves high inclusion of minority ethnic households.
 Our survey of 14 street parties showed that 89% thought that their street party 'brought together neighbours with different backgrounds' at least a 'fair amount'.

 - Creating shared space through food